-Specific objectives
+Specific Objectives

-Students will....
+Students will.....

-- learn a variety of strategies for dealing with academic texts (e.g., report of research, informative article, textbook chapter, magazine article) of varying length and complexity, and will have criteria for deciding which strategy to use for a given text. - learn pre-, during- and post-reading strategies for academic texts, and will have criteria for deciding which strategy to use for a given text and situation. - learn pre-, during- and post-listening strategies (e.g. video clips). develop receptive (reading and listening) and productive - language skills (writing) in general English as well as discipline specific

-- develop English language skills (e.g., vocabulary, grammar, and discourse structures) - both general and topic specific. - learn how to write a coherent passage of 1-3 paragraphs in both content, format, and in reasonably correct English.
+- learn a variety of strategies for dealing with discipline specific authentic academic texts (e.g., literature review, academic essay, textbook chapter, executive summary, empirical research), and will have criteria for deciding which strategy to use for a given text. - learn how to use or build background knowledge on a given topic and use strategies for building vocabulary before / during / after reading an academic text. - develop receptive (reading and listening) and productive language skills (writing) in general English as well as discipline specific. - will develop general language skills (e.g., grammar, vocabulary, discourse structures) - learn how to write a coherent passage of 1-5 paragraphs in both content, format, and in reasonably correct English.